fceiras/phpipam-k8s/README.md

 ### For use:
-    * Change the deployment.yml with your db IP
+    * Change the deployment.yml with your Database IP.
     * Connect in your cluster and run command bellow.

     kubectl apply -f deployment.yml